 In 2013, Elon Musk famously complained about the traffic between his Bel-Air home and his Hawthorne office that is near Los Angeles International Airport.
-He created a new tunneling company named The Boring Co., as a solution service to bypass the traffic.
+He created a new tunneling company named The Boring Co. as a solution service to bypass the traffic.

 The solution is a substitute transport system to take commuters from San Fernando Valley to Westside within minutes via a tunnel parallel to 405 Freeway.
-On Thursday, the company filed an application to the L.A. officials for approval to start digging through the city limits according to Mary Nemick, the Spokeswoman for Bureau of Engineering.
+On Thursday, the company filed an application to the L.A. officials for approval to start digging through the city limits, according to Mary Nemick, the Spokeswoman for the Bureau of Engineering.

 A spokesman for The Boring Co. said on Tuesday that the route would “start near Hawthorne and would go along the 405 to Westwood, with a number of stops along the way.”
 The electric platforms would carry the commuters at a speed of up to 130 mph.